Aarvis/spaces-datajam2023/README.md

 ```

 ### Conclusion
-Without closing the previous terminal, open a new terminal and navigate back to /datajam-2023/js/server.
-Run:
+Go to the browser page and refresh